PhysGNN: A Physics-Driven Graph Neural Network Based Model for Predicting Soft Tissue Deformation in Image-Guided Neurosurgery: Results and Discussion

 \subsection{Ablation Study}

+To find the best-performing PhysGNN model on different datasets, we assessed the performance of various PhysGNN models resulted from different combinations of GNN layers and aggregation functions.
+First, to find the best-performing aggregation function combination, we started with a PhysGNN model consisting of three GraphConv layers followed by three GraphSAGE layers with all six layers using the maximum aggregation function, which we consecutively replaced with the addition aggregation function.
+Afterwards, we initialized a PhysGNN model with one GraphConv layer followed by five GraphSAGE layers and replaced GraphSAGE with GraphConv layers consecutively while using the best-performing combination of aggregation functions.

-Initializing the PhysGNN model with 3 GraphConv layers followed by 3 GraphSAGE layers, consecutive replacement of maximum with addition aggregation function for two iterations reduced the mean validation Euclidean loss of Dataset 2 more noticeably, while such replacement for five iterations only marginally changed the performance of PhysGNN on the validation set of Dataset 1, as shown in Figure \ref{fig:ablation_agg}.
-This observation is justified by realizing that nodal displacements in Dataset 1 are resulted from applying forces to only one node, contrary to nodal displacements in Dataset 2 which occur from multiple prescribed force nodes.
-Consequently, while using the maximum aggregation function in different GNN layers would be a more reasonable choice when training PhysGNN with Dataset 1, summing prescribed forces applied to the nodes within the same neighbourhood results in more accurate tissue displacement predictions when training PhysGNN with Dataset 2.
+Initializing the PhysGNN model with three GraphConv layers followed by three GraphSAGE layers, consecutive replacement of maximum with addition aggregation function for two iterations reduced the mean validation Euclidean loss of Dataset 2 more noticeably, while such replacement for five iterations only marginally changed the performance of PhysGNN on the validation set of Dataset 1, as shown in Figure \ref{fig:ablation_agg}.
+Similarly, consecutive replacement of GraphSAGE with GraphConv layers while using the best-performing combination of aggregation functions resulted in a more pronounced decrease in the validation loss of Dataset 2---where using three GraphConv layers yielded the best performance--- while caused over-smoothing beyond a certain number for both datasets, as depicted in Figure \ref{fig:ablation_gc}.

+These observations are justified by realizing that nodal displacements in Dataset 1 are resulted from applying forces to only one node per simulation, contrary to nodal displacements in Dataset 2, which occur from multiple prescribed force nodes per simulation.
+Therefore, for Dataset 2, not only is using the summation aggregation function a more reasonable choice, but also weighting the impact of multiple force load points on their neighboring nodes by multiplying their message with the inverse of the nodal distance is indeed expected to produce more accurate results.
+The later observation sheds light on the importance of incorporating nodal distance and proper formulation of edge weights to effectively capture tissue deformation.